megan-mai/data-projects/README.md

 # Megan Mai

 This is my data science portfolio.
-You can find some of my design work and contact information [here](meganmai.work).
+You can find my contact info and some of my design work [here](meganmai.work).